eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/credential.issuance.protocol.md

 ![Issuance Flow](specifications/issuance.flow.svg "Issuance Flow")

 1. The client sends a request to its [=Secure Token Service=] for a token including an access token.
 This could be a [=Self-Issued ID Token=].
 The API used to make this request is implementation specific.
-The client may include a set of scopes that define the [=Verifiable Credentials=] the client wants the [=Issuer Service=] to provide.
-This set of scopes is determined out of band and may be derived from metadata the [=Credential Issuer=] has previously made available to the client.
+The client MAY include a set of scopes that define the [=Verifiable Credentials=] the client wants the [=Issuer Service=] to provide.
+This set of scopes is determined out of band and MAY be derived from metadata the [=Credential Issuer=] has previously made available to the client.
-2. The [=Secure Token Service=] responds with an access token, which may be included in the `token` claim of the [=Self-Issued ID Token=].
+2. The [=Secure Token Service=] responds with an access token, which MAY be included in the `token` claim of the [=Self-Issued ID Token=].
 The access token can be used by the [=Issuer Service=] to write requested [=Verifiable Credentials=] to the client's [=Credential Service=].
 3. The client makes a request to the [=Issuer Service=] for one or more [=Verifiable Credentials=] and includes